 I am curious by nature.
 I love learning new ideas and concepts.
 Especially ones that cause me to see the world in new and novel ways.

-Technically speaking, this comes from my personality trait that psychologists call Openness to Experience, which is one of the Big 5 personality traits (more on that in a future post).
+Technically speaking, this comes from my personality trait that psychologists call Openness to Experience, which is one of the Big 5 personality traits.
 It’s also part of my "Questioner" nature, according to Gretchen Rubin’s Four Tendencies framework.

 But the problem goes deeper than that.